nate-orage/projects/docker/flow/frontend/README.md

     - `docker build .`
 - Dockerfile.dev
     - This will run in dev/testing environment
     - This uses Dockerfile.dev.
 Build the image and start the container.
-The container consists of 2 services:
+The container consists of 2 services: web and tests.
     ```bash
     docker-compose --build
     docker run -d -p 3000:3000 <image ID>